jhnienhuis/GlobalDeltaChange/readme.txt

-(c) Jaap Nienhuis, Utrecht University, 2019
-(c) Jaap Nienhuis, Utrecht University, 2021, version 2.0 (This new version includes the newest land/water change data from GSW, local wave estimates from local wind fetch, submarine and subaerial elevation, river names, and more.)
+by Jaap Nienhuis, Utrecht University, 2019 by Jaap Nienhuis, Utrecht University, 2021, version 2.0 (Version 2.0 includes the newest land/water change data from GSW, local wave estimates from local wind fetch, submarine and subaerial elevation, river names, and more.)

 This readme explains how to generate a global delta dataset including relevant river/wave/tidal parameters that can be used to predict delta morphology.